BroadbandForum/usp-test/10-bulk-data-collection.md

 1. After enabling the BulkData profile the EUT sent 2 BulkData transfers to the HTTP endpoint within 130 (`(ReportingInterval * 2) + 10`) seconds.
-2. The encoding of the BulkData transfer is CSV and is well formed (parseable).
+2. The encoding of the BulkData transfer is CSV and is well formed (parsable).
-3. The BulkData transfer contains the one parameter configured in step 4 and the name of the parameter matches the expected name "UpTime".
+3. The BulkData transfer contains the one parameter configured in step 4 and the name of the parameter matches the expected name 'UpTime'.
 4. Ensure the Manufacturer OUI, Product Class and Serial Number or the USP Endpoint ID are encoded as URI parameters in the request.